 Patients who present with potential rabies or ABLV exposure should be immediately referred to a doctor or medical centre.

-Rabies is a nationally notifiable disease, so the PHU must be contacted on 1300 066 055.
-The treatment that the patient receives depends on a risk assessment conducted by the PHU in conjunction with the treating doctor based on the patient’s history of the bite.
+Rabies or bat lyssavirus is a nationally notifiable disease, so the PHU must be contacted on 1300 066 055.
+The treatment that the patient receives depends on a risk assessment conducted by the PHU in conjunction with the treating doctor based on the patient’s exposure history.

 Post-exposure rabies vaccine and, in some instances, HRIG are recommended for anyone who has potentially been exposed to rabies virus or other lyssaviruses.